polkascan/explorer-ui/README.md

-# Polkascan UI
+# Explorer UI

-This repository contains the code for the [Polkascan](https://polkascan.io/) client sided [Angular](https://angular.io/) application.
-It utilizes [PolkADAPT](https://github.com/polkascan/polkadapt) to obtain data from multiple data sources.
+Explorer UI is a client-sided [Angular](https://angular.io/) based application that utilizes [PolkADAPT](https://github.com/polkascan/polkadapt) and its Adapters to obtain data from multiple data sources.
+Its design is based on flat [Material](https://material.angular.io/) component design, styled in Polkascan branding.

-**Hic sunt dracones!** this application is under heavy development, so tread carefully 😉

 ## Clone with submodules!